yash321verma/Convolutonal-Neural-network/README.md

 # Convolutonal-Neural-network
-These files are part of course project deeplearning.ai by Mr.Andrew Ng on Computer Vision.
+These files are part of course deeplearning.ai by Mr.Andrew Ng on Computer Vision.